samira Hoseini rad

 Abstract

 Qashqai Turkic is one of the southwestern (Oghuz) Turkic languages in Iran, which has undergone profound changes at all language levels as a result of intense and long-term contact with Persian.
-This study investigates the changes that have occurred as a result of this contact in the strategies of combining ...
+This study investigates the changes that have occurred as a result of this contact in the strategies ...

 Read More